LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_info/satre.md

 ## Summary

-Count of scores for each component by category:
+Count of scores for each component by Importance:

 |Score  |Mandatory  |Recommended    |Optional   |
 |:-:    |:-:        |:-:            |:-:        |